writethedocs/www/docs/conf/portland/2024/writing-day.rst

 -  Morning Introduction: The coordinator welcomes everyone and gives a Writing Day overview.
 -  Project announcements: Project leads are invited to give a 2 minute project summary.
--  Session 1: Projects and co-working begins
+-  Session 1: Projects and co-working begins.
 -  Lunch Break
 -  Project announcements: Project leads are invited to give a 2 minute project summary, starting with the afternoon-only projects.
 -  Session 2: Projects and co-working reconvene.